7 Brilliant Tips to Prepare for Your First In-Studio Photo Shoot

 You can put shirts and dresses on hangers and if needed, you can bring a rolling suitcase with shoes and jeans, depending on how many outfits you’ll want to be photographed in.
 In any case, it’s always nice to have options!

-Take a bit of time to think about how the garment will translate on camera.
-Beware of anything too sheer, too shiny, or too loud (such as neon).
-Shiny or sparkly garments can create an undesirable effect on the camera.
+Take time to think about how the garment will translate on camera.
+Beware of anything too sheer, shiny, or loud (such as neon).
+Shiny or sparkly clothing can create an undesirable effect on the camera.
 Likewise, certain intricate patterns can cause an effect called moiré, which essentially confuses the camera and creates wavy lines on the image that shouldn’t be there.
-Click here to read Click Magazine's article on what not to wear for photos.
+Read Click Magazine's article on what not to wear for photos here.

 COME CAMERA READY BUT BRING YOUR MAKEUP ALONG

 When you’re getting prepped for your in-studio photo shoot we suggest sticking to what you know.
-It’s nice buying a new garment for a shoot but don’t go too far out of your comfort zone, unless you are doing an off-the-wall artistic shoot or something that requires you to push the envelope.
+It’s nice buying a new garment for a shoot but don’t go too far out of your comfort zone, unless you are doing an off-the-wall artistic shoot or something that requires pushing the envelope.

 Likewise, when applying your makeup and preparing your touch-up kit, we recommend sticking to products you know and trust, when possible.
 Avoiding trying new products will prevent an eye-liner disaster from happening the day of the shoot that could ruin your photographs and spoil your experience.
-If you need a little guidance, here’s a great article from FashionMagazine.com.
+If you need shoot-day makeup tips, here’s a great article from FashionMagazine.com.

 FIND YOUR GOOD SIDE, FIND YOUR LIGHT

-You can also ask your photographer what they consider to be your best side, they typically have a terrific eye for these kinds of things.
+You can also ask your photographer which side of your face they consider your best side, they typically have a terrific knack for this.

-Once you know which side of the face you’ll prefer to have shot, try practicing “finding your light” which means angling your face so the light hits it just right.
-Again, your photographer will have an idea of what looks best on the camera monitor and this will include choosing lighting and colors to accent your lighting and compliment your skin tone.
+Once you know which side of your face you prefer to shoot, try practicing “finding your light,” which means angling your face so the light hits it just right.
+Again, your photographer will have an idea of what looks best on the camera monitor and this will include choosing lighting and background colors to compliment your skin tone.

 PRACTICE POSING

-Another way to come to your photo shoot prepared is to practice posing.
-This includes practicing your smile, facial expressions, and posing.
+Another way to prepare for your shoot is to practice posing.
+This includes practicing your smile, facial expressions, and posing your body.
 When posing your body, think about what might look nice on the camera.

-I’ve had a photographer suggest to me that when posing for photos, you can think of yourself as a puppet hanging from a string that’s anchored in the sky.
+I have had a photographer suggest that when posing for photos, you can think of yourself as a puppet hanging from a string that is anchored in the sky.
 It does give an elegant effect and makes the shoot feel like a dance.
-Practice different poses both standing and seated.
+Practice different poses, both standing and seated.

-You can try moving your hands around to create different poses, including hands on your hips, hands on your shoulder, and hands behind your head.
-You can also include interesting poses like bending, squatting, and sitting down on the ground.
+You can try moving your hands around to create different poses, including hands on your hips, hands on your shoulder, and hands on your head or in your hair.
+You can also include interesting poses like bending, squatting, and sitting on the ground.

 Turn your body to the side to avoid looking square on the camera.
 You can also extend your hands toward the camera to create a visual sight line back to your body.
-Try to come up with as many poses as possible so you’ll have plenty of variations.
-Your photographer should have some ideas for poses as well.
+Try to practice as many poses as possible.
+Your photographer should have some unique ideas for poses as well.

 REACH FOR INSPIRATION